takahatayuga/MDsystem_UseSharedMemory/README.md

 - Gstreamer
 - FFmpeg
 - TurboJPEG
-- (Library installation is described in Dockerfile)
+- (Other Library installation is described in Dockerfile)

 ### OS
 - CentOS7 (Container uses Centos8)